Bigg Boss Kannada season 1

-The season one of the Kannada version of Indian reality television series Bigg Boss was broadcast on ETV Kannada in 2013.
+Bigg Boss 1 is the season one of the Kannada version of Indian reality television series Bigg Boss was broadcast on ETV Kannada in 2013.
 The show was hosted by Sudeep.
 A prize amount of ₹50,00,000 was announced for the winner.
 The show lasted for 99 days starting from 24 March 2013 (Grand Premiere) to 30 June 2013 (Grand Finale).
 A total of 15 contestants and 2 guests had entered the show.
 The Bigg Boss house, located in Lonavala, was fixed with 47 cameras to capture the activities in the house.

 Among the four finalists, Vijay Raghavendra emerged as the title winner with maximum votes, followed by Arun Sagar as runner-up.
 Nikita Thukral came third and Narendra Babu was fourth.
 Gurudas Shenoy was the Editor-in-chief for the house reality of this season.